-- A. "Acceptable hemp THC level" or ".n% THC" as used throughout this Part means the level of THC in a given hemp sample reported by the laboratory conducting the testing in accordance with Licensing Analytical Laboratories for Sampling and Testing Medical Marijuana, § 216-RICR-60-05-6.21, which takes into account the measurement of uncertainty, reported in conjunction with a confidence level of at least ninety-five percent (95%) in accordance with the USDA's Testing Guidelines for Identifying Delta-9 Tetrahydrocannibinol (THC) in Hemp, and which complies with § 1.5(R) of this Part. - B. "Agent" means any individual who is authorized to act for or in place of the licensee. - C. "Approved testing facility" or "approved testing facility as determined by DBR" pursuant to R.I.
+- A. "Acceptable Hemp THC level" or ".n% THC" as used throughout this Part means: - 1.
+The level of THC in a given hemp sample reported by the laboratory conducting the testing in accordance with Licensing Analytical Laboratories for Sampling and Testing-Medical Marijuana ;Cannabis 216-RICR-60-05-6.21, which appliestakes into account the measurement of uncertainty, reported in conjunction with a confidence level of at least 95% in accordance with the USDA's Testing Guidelines for Identifying Delta-9 Tetrahydrocannibinol (THC) in Hemp, to the reported delta-9 tetrahydrocannabinol content concentration and which complies with § 1.5(R) of this Part; and ; - The level of total THC, including THCa, all isomers and derivatives thereof in a given hemp-derived consumable product sample with results reported by an approved testing facility at a combined concentration of .3% or less on a dry weight or per volume basis. - B. "Agent" means any individual who is authorized to act for or in place of the licensee. - C. "Approved Testing Facility" or "approved testing facility as determined by DBR" pursuant to R.I.
 Gen. Laws § 2-26-6(a) means: - 1.
-Within the State of Rhode Island, an analytical laboratory that is licensed by RIDOH pursuant to the Rules and Regulations promulgated by it for Licensing Analytical Laboratories for Sampling and Testing Medical Marijuana (216-RICR-60-05-6); and - Outside the State of Rhode Island, an analytical laboratory that is licensed by its State of residence to test hemp and hemp-derived consumable CBD and/or has received accreditation to test hemp and hemp-derived consumable CBD in accordance with the International Standards Organization ("ISO") ISO/IEC 17025:2017. - D. "CBD" or "Cannabidiol" means cannabidiol (CBD) derived from a hemp plant as defined in R.I.
+Within the State of Rhode Island, an analytical laboratory that is licensed by RIDOH pursuant to the rules and regulations promulgated by it for Licensing Analytical Laboratories for Sampling and Testing Cannabis Medical Marijuana (216-RICR-60-05-6); and - Outside the State of Rhode Island, an analytical laboratory that is licensed by its state of residence to test hemp and hemp-derived consumable CBD and/or has received accreditation to test hemp and hemp-derived consumable CBD in accordance with the International Standards Organization ("ISO") ISO/IEC 17025:2017. - D. "CBD" or "Cannabidiol" means cannabidiol (CBD) derived from a hemp plant as defined in R.I.
 Gen. Laws § 2-26-3, not including products derived from exempt cannabis plant material as defined in 21 C.F.R. § 1308.35.